 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-- Mental state examination may also be an important consideration and this is covered in the separate article Mini Mental State Examination (MMSE).
+Mental state examination may also be an important consideration and this is covered in the separate Mini Mental State Examination (MMSE) article.

 Observation of the patient

-- Look at the patient's gait as they walk in to the room.
+- Look at the patient's gait as they enter the room.

 - Note if there evidence of, for example, hemiparesis, footdrop, ataxic gait, a typical Parkinsonian gait.

-- Separate articles discuss Abnormal Gait and Gait Abnormalities in Children in more detail.
+- See separate Abnormal Gait and Gait Abnormalities in Children articles.

-- Is there a problem with articulation (dysarthria)?
+- Note any problem with articulation (dysarthria).
 Here comprehension is retained and speech construction is normal.
 There is usually weakness or inco-ordination of the orolingual muscles.
-Ask the patient to say 'West Register Street' if you are uncertain.
+Ask the patient to say 'West Register Street' if you are uncertain .

-- Is there a problem with phonation (dysphonia)?
+- Note any problem with phonation (dysphonia).
 This is usually due to laryngeal problems which can cause voice hoarseness.
-There may be reduced speech volume.
+There may be reduced speech volume .

-- Is there a problem with language function (dysphasia)?
+- Note any problem with language function (dysphasia).
 This is due to a lesion in the language areas of the dominant hemisphere.

-- Is there evidence of, for example, tremor, tics, chorea, hemiballismus, orofacial dyskinesias?
+Establish whether there is evidence of involuntary movements - for example, tremor, tics, chorea, hemiballismus, or orofacial dyskinesias.